Organisations that work with Coviu might have questions about how we handle data. This article aims to address these questions at a high level.

-All communication between Coviu servers and Coviu users is encrypted and authenticated using a strong protocol (TLS 1.2), a strong key exchange (ECDHE_RSA with P-256), and a strong cipher 128-bit encryption (AES_128_GCM).
+- communication between Coviu servers and Coviu users is encrypted and authenticated using a strong protocol (TLS 1.2), a strong key exchange (ECDHE_RSA with P-256), and a strong cipher 128-bit encryption (AES_128_GCM).

-Within a Coviu call, all data, video and audio that is exchanged is encrypted using DTLS-SRTP between the participants.
+- All data, video and audio that is exchanged is encrypted using DTLS-SRTP between the participants.

 What user data is stored and where?

 Coviu only stores user signup information - none of the data that is exchanged in a video call is saved.
 User data is stored in our servers in AWS, Sydney for the Australian site and Virginia for the US site.